drewhamilton/Poko/README.md

 `equals`, and `hashCode`.
 (Builder class for Java consumers and DSL initializer for Kotlin consumers to be added.)

 Extra Care is a work in progress.
-It's not published as an artifact yet.

 ## Use
 Mark your class as a `@DataApi class` instead of a `data class`: